WHEN YOU SIGN UP YOU LEARN:

 Most people see results right away depending on the challenges.

-Leaning is gradual, but we get right to work and results should be seen in one – three weeks.
+LeaRning is gradual process, but we get right to work and results should be seen quickly.

 How do you train dogs?
 Which training method do you use?